christianfitaram/LanguageTrendExplorer/README.md

 The execution of this pipeline produces 4 types of documents, which are stored in MongoDB.

 1. `articles` documents.

    This is the core data of the whole program.
 This document, combined with others from the same batch, forms the sample to be analyzed for trending words.
 At this stage is semi-processed, being assigned a topic and sentiment.
-However, the `text`  still contains stop words (such as "and", "the", "is", etc.) not relevant for the analysis,
+However, the `text`  still contains stop words (such as "and", "the", "is", etc.) not relevant for the analysis.

    <img width="603" alt="Screenshot 2025-04-09 at 09 23 09" src="https://github.com/user-attachments/assets/ed12bdc5-1076-4e16-966d-2e4f852a51a0" />

    Note: ​The most important and biggest part of this document: `text` is obtained by the `fetch_and_extract` function, designed to retrieve and extract the main textual content from a given webpage URL using the `Trafilatura` library.